Olymo/Doublel.QueryableBuilder/README.md

 ```
 Minimum Requirements: **.NET Standard 2.0**

 The tool was initialy designed for company's internal purposes, but we've figured out it could help someone else as well.
-If the example clicked for you, proceed to [building some queryes](https://github.com/Olymo/Doublel.QueryableBuilder/wiki/Building-Queries).
+If the example clicks for you, proceed to [building some queryes](https://github.com/Olymo/Doublel.QueryableBuilder/wiki/Building-Queries).
 ### Quick example
 Let's say you have a user storage you would like to query and it's exposed via the IQueryable<TestUser> interface.